Present Messages with Care

 Neatness

 Neatness refers to presenting yourself in an orderly way.
 It looks different depending on what kind of message you are sending and how it is being delivered.
-Some examples of business communication that doesn’t meet the standard of neatness include documents that still have sections that are missing or incomplete, emails that are missing attachments, messages that are sent to the wrong email address, images that are skewed or highly pixilated, and handouts that are bent.
+Some examples of business communication that don’t meet the standard of neatness include documents that are incomplete or have missing sections, emails that are missing attachments, messages that are sent to the wrong email address, images that are skewed or highly pixilated, and handouts that are bent.

 Even though details such as these may seem nitpicky or inconsequential, cumulatively they can impact the overall professionalism of your message.
 So, taking extra time to attend to the details of your message is important.